zachrybaker/ra-data-rest-client/README.md

 But what if your server side doesn't conform to this, and the time/cost of making it appear as if it does is expensive?

 Enter this extension.
 It will allow you to pass a propertyBag to the constructor specifying any resource names and their identifier property name for types that do not use 'id' as their property name.

+Secondly, if you would like to manipulate the shape of your resources at the HTTP to app interface, as opposed to a Redux action or manipulating on the server side for the sake of the UI, there is a means to do this as well.

 ## Installation